cosmos/cosmos-sdk/examples/simpleGov/README.md

 Developing a Tendermint-based blockchain means that you only have to code the application (i.e. the business logic).
 But that in itself can prove to be rather difficult.
 This is why the Cosmos-SDK exists.

+The Cosmos-SDK is a platform for building multi-asset Proof-of-Stake (PoS) blockchains, like the Cosmos Hub.
+It is both a library for building and securely interacting with blockchain applications.

-The Cosmos-SDK is a template framework to build secure blockchain applications on top of Tendermint.
+The goal of the Cosmos-SDK is to allow developers to easily create custom interoperable blockchain applications within the Cosmos Network without having to recreate common blockchain functionality, thus abstracting away the complexities of building a Tendermint ABCI application.
+We envision the SDK as the npm-like framework to build secure blockchain applications on top of Tendermint.

+In terms of its design, the SDK optimizes flexibility and security.
+The framework is designed around a modular execution stack which allows applications to mix and match elements as desired.
+In addition, all modules are sandboxed for greater application security.

 It is based on two major principles:

-- **Composability:**  The goal of the Cosmos-SDK is to create an ecosystem of modules that allow developers to easily spin up sidechains without having to code every single functionality of their application.
-Anyone can create a module for the Cosmos-SDK, and using already-built modules in your blockchain is as simple as importing them into your application.
-For example, the Tendermint team is building a set of basic modules that are needed for the Cosmos Hub, like accounts, staking, IBC, governance.
-Now if you want to develop a public Tendermint blockchain compatible with Cosmos that has the aforementioned functionalities, you just have to import these already-built modules.
-As a developer, you only have to create the modules required by your application that do not already exist.
-As the Cosmos ecosystem develops, we expect the modules ecosystem to gracefully develop, making it easier and easier to develop complex blockchain applications.
+- **Composability:** Anyone can create a module for the Cosmos-SDK and integrating the already-built modules is as simple as importing them into your blockchain application.

-- **Capabilities:** Most developers will need to access other modules when building their own modules.
-The Cosmos-SDK being an open framework, it is likely that some of these modules will be malicious.
-To address these threats, the Cosmos-SDK is designed to be the foundation of a capabilities-based system.
-In practice, this means that instead of having each module keep an access control list to give access to other modules, each module implement `mappers` that can be passed to other modules to grant a pre-defined set of capabilities.
-For example, if an instance of module A's `mapper` is passed to module B, module B will be able to call a restricted set of module A's functions.
-The *capabilities* of each mapper are defined by the module's developer, and it is the job of the application developer to instanciate and pass mappers from module to module properly.
-For a deeper look at capabilities, you can read this cool [article](http://habitatchronicles.com/2017/05/what-are-capabilities/)
+- **Capabilities:** The SDK is inspired by capabilities-based security, and informed by years of wrestling with blockchain state machines.
+Most developers will need to access other 3rd party modules when building their own modules.
+Given that the Cosmos-SDK is an open framework and that we assume that some those modules may be malicious, we designed the SDK using object-capabilities (ocaps) based principles.
+In practice, this means that instead of having each module keep an access control list for other modules, each module implements keepers that can be passed to other modules to grant a pre-defined set of capabilities.
+For example, if an instance of module A's keepers is passed to module B, the latter will be able to call a restricted set of module A's functions.
+The capabilities of each keeper are defined by the module's developer, and it's their job to understand and audit the safety of foreign code from 3rd party modules based on the capabilities they are passing into each 3rd party module.
+For a deeper look at capabilities, you can read this article.

-Now that we have a better understanding of the high level principles of the SDK, let us take a deeper look at how a Cosmos-SDK application is constructed.

-*Note: For now the Cosmos-SDK only exists in Golang, which means that module developers can only develop SDK modules in Golang.
-In the future, we expect that Cosmos-SDK in other programming languages will pop up*
+Note: For now the Cosmos-SDK only exists in Golang, which means that developers can only develop SDK modules in Golang.
+In the future, we expect that the SDK will be implemented in other programming languages.
+Funding opportunities supported by the Tendermint team may be available eventually.

 ## Reminder on Tendermint and ABCI